MIC Stories: National American Indian and Alaska Native MHTTC Training and Implementation of MI for Native Behavioral Health

 What We Did

-Initially for each project, we worked with onsite supervisor to determine the level of training needs for their respective teams to ascertain training needs.
-The National American Indian and Alaska Native MHTTC spends time developing a trusting relationship with the organizations we work with and the participants/trainees.
-Once the organization’s needs are identified, they worked with each project to determine a plan for training and/or refresher related to their staff knowledge, skills and exposure to Motivational Interviewing as a best practice beforehand.
-In collaboration with the onsite supervisors, select staff, the trainer and the MHTTC Manager, created a strategy for operationalizing the design of the program virtually using the Zoom format – usually 3-5 sessions over 2-5 weeks of 2.5 to 3 hours in length each time.
-For the feedback sessions for staff, one session lasted between 1,5 to 2 hours.
+Initially, the National American Indian Alaska Native MHTTC worked with an onsite supervisor to determine the level of training needs for their respective team and spent time developing a trusting relationship with the organizations and the participants and trainees.
+Once the organization’s needs were identified, a refresher related to their staff knowledge, skills and exposure to Motivational Interviewing was held as a best practice beforehand.
+Then, in collaboration with the onsite supervisors and select staff, Dr. Tomlin created a strategy for operationalizing the design of the program and determined 2 hour virtual sessions held twice a week over 5 weeks.
+Sessions consisted of competency training, direct supervision, coaching, and feedback.

-- Native cultural ways of showing respect to people in leading positions often makes providers a little reserved (sometimes people think this is shyness), a behavior that is culturally appropriate for many.
-Participating in a zoom meeting or use another virtual platform, can be a challenge.
+- Native cultural ways of showing respect to people in leading positions often makes providers reserved, often thought of as shyness- a behavior that is culturally appropriate for many.

-- Dr. Tomlin modified the training modules to adapt to the virtual format
+- Dr. Tomlin had to modify the training modules to adapt to a virtual format.

-- Challenging to get patients to be willing to be taped for feedback and coaching sessions for the counselor
+- Due to cultural preferences related to one's self being recorded, patients and providers are less willing to be taped for feedback and coaching sessions

-- Different time zones, and computer fatigue is a real issue when we conduct Intensive TA and training sessions
+- Acommodating various time zones and addressing fatigue is always an issue when conducting Intensive TA and training sessions virtually

-The National American Indian and Alaska Native MHTTC continues to assist John Hopkins University’s Native Center as they are in the process of recruiting people into their HIV/AIDS study and will provide 1 on 1 feedback to Behavioral Health workers using Motivational Interviewing.
+Work with Native providers often leads to a long-term relationship and the National American Indian and Alaska Native MHTTC continues to further its rapport with behavioral health communities that serve Native people.
+They have also continued to assist John Hopkins University’s Native Center as they recruit candidates into their HIV/AIDS study.
+They will also provide 1 on 1 feedback to behavioral health workers using Motivational Interviewing.

 This training program has been updated to meet the content of Motivational Interviewing 3rd Edition and further adapted.
 After the COVID-19 pandemic hit the country, this curriculum was further developed and adapted to a virtual platform and offered over a series of sessions.
 This series is part of a 10-hour Motivational Interviewing program that was held in 2-hour sessions on a weekly basis for 5 weeks.
 Training objectives for family home visiting staff included learning how to help families increase motivation related to their goals and identify barriers to growth, gaining helpful tools that can guide participants to reach their goals, introduction to Motivational Interviewing concepts such as: focusing on growing opportunities, recognizing change talk, and feeling out of balance (ambivalence), adjusting to resistance, and supporting confidence and hope.
 The goals of this training event were to assist participants to support blending cultural practices with the concepts of Motivational Interviewing, (MI); an evidenced based, experience-based/knowledge based culturally informed behavior change practice.
 When offering this virtually, we changed the title for a few organizations to be called: Motivational Interviewing within Cultural Practices where participants would gain knowledge of key concepts of MI, identifying and practicing culturally specific practices that blend well with MI, adapting MI and learning how to enhance cultural practices to encourage healthy behavioral changes and be open to attend post training MI mentoring to become better helpers.
 The goals are to maximize healthy and holistic behavior change within their unique tribal and community life.
 This is one of our more sought-after trainings, so we have offered this virtually several times during the pandemic.
 We continue to deliver this to providers virtually until a FTF training can be held.